-As we laid out in our SASE - What Does It Mean? post, SASE is a networking, network security, and data security cloud architecture model and not a product offer.
+As we laid out in our first SASE post in this series, SASE is a networking, network security, and data security cloud architecture model and not a product offer.
 We believe that the model will deliver simplified network and security administration, improving visibility and protection of users and data wherever they are located.
 However, we’re not there yet.
 It will take some time before a security vendor emerges with a complete SASE offering—a cloud-native platform that can manage multi-cloud components and provide secure connectivity in a single console.

 So what should we be doing in the meantime?
 The business challenges raised in the SASE design principles are very real and are impacting enterprises globally today.